huaweicloud/terraform-provider-huaweicloud/website/docs/r/compute_instance_v2.html.markdown

     and not the instance.

 * `availability_zone` - (Required) The availability zone in which to create the server.
+Please refer to https://developer.huaweicloud.com/endpoint for the values.
 Changing this creates a new server.

 * `network` - (Optional) An array of one or more networks to attach to the instance.
 The network object structure is documented below.
 Changing this